What Finish Is That Anyway?

 Start with alcohol

-Apply a few drops of denatured alcohol to the furniture, as shown in the photo at left.
+Apply a few drops of denatured alcohol to the furniture, as shown in the photo at the top of the page.
 Wait a few seconds; then touch the spot with a soft-bristle brush or a cloth.
 Shellac a popular finish before about 1920 will soften and turn a bit sticky.
 If it doesn't, it's not shellac.
 Move on to Step 2.

 No luck?
 Try lacquer thinner

 Change your solvent to lacquer thinner, and repeat the first step by applying a few drops of it to a new spot on the surface.
 If after a couple of seconds the finish softens enough to almost flow, you have lacquer.
 (You already know it's not shellac.)
 But if the finish only becomes tacky and you know that it was built in the last decade the finish could be water-based.
 To be sure, test further.